Pre Cuds

 ANVIL DIE

-Definition; A retained cud is a marginal die break that that has not fallen out.
+Definition; A retained cud is a marginal die break that has not fallen out.
 In other words, the die fragment, though completely detached from the intact portion of the die, is held in place.
 Retained cuds involving the anvil die are held in place by the collar.
 A retained cud may progress to a fully-fledged cud.

 The image to the lower left shows an 1892 Indian cent with a rim-to-rim die crack constituting a retained CUD.
 Several other die cracks connect up with it.